Misogyny in ice hockey: Rape culture

 There has been extensive discussion surrounding the widespread presence of rape culture in hockey as an issue affecting both sexes and different genders, especially in boys' junior hockey.
-A number of major incidents can be found on record involving players who have been charged for sexual assault during the 2000 era with testimonies from multiple former players discussing locker-room cultures that degrade players and promote the objectification of women.
-There have also been multiple junior boys teams involved in serious hazing incidents.
+A number of major incidents can be found on record involving players who have been charged for sexual assault during the 2000 era with testimonies from multiple former players discussing locker room cultures that degrade players and promote the objectification of women.
+There have also been multiple junior boy's teams involved in serious hazing incidents.
+In locker room slang, sexual conquests are commonly referred to as "kills".

-A 2012 report by a Boston University taskforce following two incidents of players being charged with sexual assault found that a culture of "sexual entitlement" and alcohol abuse existed in the men's hockey programme.
-In 2014, a series of email chains between junior players starting from the early 2000s detailing their experiences were compiled into a publication released online under the title of The Junior Hockey Bible.
-The publication contained a large number of degrading slang terms for women commonly used by players.
+A 2012 report by a Boston University task force following two incidents of players being charged with sexual assault found that a culture of "sexual entitlement" and alcohol abuse existed in the men's hockey programme.
+In 2014, Vice reported on "The Junior Hockey Bible", an online publication about junior hockey players' experiences which circulated amongst the community as a series of email chains starting from the early 2000s.
+The document contained a large number of degrading slang terms for women and sexual acts to be performed on them, with Vice describing it as a "sexual assault guide book".
+The Bible also included information for players on how to guard against assault accusations by hiding incriminating evidence.

 A 2014 study from Lakehead University found that social problems in hockey "include, but are not limited to: extreme violence resulting in injuries and death, hazing rituals, multiple types of sexual violence, drug abuse, financial corruption, as well as various forms of prejudice and discrimination."
 A 2020 study from Sweden found that "Identified as components of the ice hockey culture and ‘natural’ parts of the game and community, rules that trigger fights, harsh and careless playing styles, a normalising of sexist and derogatory attitudes/language and an exaggerated alcohol consumption."

 In November 2018, former NHLer Daniel Carcillo indicated that as a rookie of the 2002-03 Sarnia Sting, he and other rookies were subjected to several forms of severe hazing, which crossed over into physical and sexual assault.
 The accusations were corroborated by several other former Sting teammates, and a class-action lawsuit was launched.
 In December 2020, a large number of testimonies by former OHL players were filed to the Ontario Superior Court, detailing accounts of physical, psychological, and sexual abuse.